nextflow-io/website/content/blog/2022/caching-behavior-analysis.md

 When analyzing large datasets, it may be worth using the `-dump-hashes` option by default for all pipeline runs, avoiding needing to run the pipeline again to obtain the hashes in the log file in case of problems.

-Whilst this process works, it is not trivial.
+While this process works, it is not trivial.
 We would love to see some community-driven tooling for a better cache-debugging experience for Nextflow, perhaps an `nf-cache` plugin?
 Stay tuned for an upcoming blog post describing how to extend and add new functionality to Nextflow using plugins.